zkSNACKs/zIPs/README.md

 ### Accept Bitcoin

 Store of value, medium of exchange, unit of account: the functions of money. zkSNACKs uses BTC as store of value and medium of exchange, and USD as unit of account.
-As a consequence zkSNACKs contributors receive their payments in Bitcoin, and agreements and contracts are denominated in USD shitcoin.
+As a consequence zkSNACKs contributors receive their payments in Bitcoin, and agreements and contracts are denominated in USD.

 ### Spend Bitcoin

-While occasional fiat shitcoin payments are inevitable, we only accumulate recurring costs in Bitcoin.
+While occasional fiat payments are inevitable, we only accumulate recurring costs in Bitcoin.

 ### Open Source